qtgeo1248/MKS22X-FinalProject/README.md

 :goat: I moved the mouse method from the Soup class to WordGame and it is partially working.
 Some of the letters change color correctly when they are clicked on but others if you click on them, change the color of a different letter (minor bug needs to be resolved).
 ### 5/28/19
 :goat: I worked on creating the shuffle button and displaying it along with an image.
 I also added to the mousePressed method by making sure that if the user clicks on the shuffle circle button, then it is detected.
 Lastly, the constructor for soup has one less parameter now because I didn't need a boolean for shuffling.
+### 5/29/19
+:goat: I resolved the issue with the circle (representing whether a letter was chosen) remaining after shuffling.
+I continued working on correcting the "chosen" aspect appearing but there's a mismatch in the pairing of the letter's coordinates so that choosing a letter works for only some of the letters.